 An undergraduate student's academic standing is determined by his/her CGPA.
-The academic standing of a student in the Intensive English Program (IEP) is determined by his/ her SGPA.

-Matriculated IEP students start their first undergraduate semester in good standing, regardless of their most recent IEP academic standing.
+Matriculated Achievement Academy students start their first undergraduate semester in good standing, regardless of their most recent Bridge Program academic standing.

-Good Standing
+Good Academic Standing

 In order to be considered in good standing, an undergraduate student must maintain a CGPA of at least 2.00 out of 4.00.
 A student must be in good standing to be eligible for graduation.